corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/tutorial-k8s.md

     weight: 1000
 section_menu: corda-5-alpha
 ---

+This page describes how to deploy Corda 5 Alpha.
+It assumes all necessary [prerequisites](../prerequisites.html) have been installed.

 ## Download and Register Docker Images

 The Corda Docker images must be in a Docker registry that is accessible from the Kubernetes cluster in which Corda will run.
 The images are provided in a `tar` file which can be loaded into a local Docker engine and then pushed from there to the registry.